-Arm blood pressure monitor or wrist one? £20 or £120?
-This expert guide will ensure you pick the best blood pressure monitor for you.
+Do you need an arm blood pressure monitor or wrist one?
+Do you need to spend £20 or £120?
+Make sure to pick the best blood pressure monitor for your needs

 Want to choose the best blood pressure monitor for you?
 Skip straight to our full blood pressure monitor reviews for our Best Buy recommendations.

 As our buying guide video above explains, there are two types of blood pressure monitor: those with a cuff on your upper arm, or those with a cuff on the wrist.

 Wrist blood pressure monitors tend to be lighter and therefore more portable for travelling.
 But they are more prone to giving inaccurate readings because the wrist isn't naturally at heart height, so the wrist has to be carefully positioned while a reading is taken.
 Arm monitors, meanwhile, are less prone to inaccurate readings.

 To help you pick the right blood pressure monitor, you can use our online tool below.
 Simply click start, and then explore the features on offer by clicking on the information spots.
 If you’re on a mobile device, you’ll need to scroll down to the 'features' tab at the bottom of your screen to explore.

 Once you know the the type of blood pressure monitor you want, find the most accurate arm or wrist monitors by heading to our blood pressure monitor Best Buy recommendations.

 Our tests of blood pressure monitors show that you don't have to spend a fortune to get great value.
 You can buy four of our Best Buy-recommended blood pressure monitors for less than £25, all of which outperform monitors costing up to £100.